Child Citizenship Act of 2000

 - A child born abroad to parents, one or both of whom are US citizens, but who is not recognized as a US citizen at birth for various reasons, can also benefit from the new law, i.e. that child becomes a US citizen immediately upon entry into the US as a lawful permanent resident with the intention to reside there.

-- A child born abroad not earlier than 27 February 1983 who immigrated and stayed in the USA with his American parent(s) automatically became a US citizen on 27 February 2001 (if he/she was legally in the USA and under the age of 18 on that date).
+- A child born abroad after 27 February 1983 who immigrated and stayed in the USA with his American parent(s) automatically became a US citizen on 27 February 2001 (if he/she was legally in the USA and under the age of 18 on that date).

-What this new law means is that a child adopted by or born to an American parent, under age 18, not otherwise a US citizen, becomes a US citizen the moment he or she sets foot on US soil (on or after 27 February 2001) after proper adoption and immigration procedures have been fulfilled.
+What this law means is that a child adopted by or born to an American parent, under age 18, not otherwise a US citizen, becomes a US citizen the moment he or she sets foot on US soil, after proper adoption and immigration procedures have been fulfilled.

 Now for the bad news

-- The new law does NOT apply to children who don't live in or immigrate to the US (except for children of US military personnel stationed abroad in certain cases).
+- The new law does NOT apply to children who don't live in or immigrate to the US.

-- The new law does NOT confer citizenship on a child (adopted or natural-born) who arrives as a tourist or other visitor to the US.
+- The new law does NOT confer citizenship on a child who arrives as a tourist, student or other visitor to the US.

 - The new law does NOT work retroactively back to the child's birth; i.e. the child cannot be considered to be a "natural born" American.

 - The new law does NOT apply to children arriving in the USA after their 18th birthday.

 - The new law does NOT apply to a stepchild unless he/she was legally adopted by the American parent.

 - Children born abroad before 27 February 1983 did NOT and cannot acquire US citizenship from the Child Citizenship Act of 2000.

 This new law was highly encouraged by families adopting foreign children as its main effects are for adopted children entering the US with their new American parents.